terminology

 Drag kings are mostly female or trans performance artists who dress in masculine drag and personify male gender stereotypes as part of an individual or group routine.

-A mixed-orientation relationship is between partners of differing sexual orientations.
-Mixed-orientation marriage (sometimes shortened to MOR (mixed-orientation marriage is sometimes shortened as MOM)
+A mixed-orientation relationship (MOR) is between partners of differing sexual orientations.
+Mixed-orientation marriage (MOM) is a mixed-orientation couple who are married to each other.

 A person’s sense of their own gender.
 Gender identity can correlate with a person’s assigned sex but sometimes it does not.